reidrac/sc2-tape-loader/README.md

  - **Stage 1**: loader with an APLIB compressed SC2 image.
  - **Stage 2**: the actual program to load.

-There's no memory management so it can handle up to 32K (it is less, actually; see limits).
+It can handle up to 32K (it is less, actually; see limits).

 # License